 YouTube offers the best method to make your video go viral.

-Going viral is an universal, if lofty aim for almost any YouTube video.
+Going viral is a universal, if lofty aim for almost any YouTube video.
 However, it requires large parts of both luck and ability to have the video get millions of hits.
 Especially so in the world of business videos.
 But are millions of hits necessarily the goal?

 An often overlooked step is the first one: you must define the target and the audience for your YouTube video.

 Additionally, it is a matter of scale in regards to what defines “viral.”
-For example, if you’re marketing in the BtoB space to a specialized product or service through your YouTube video with a possible universe of 5,000 engineers throughout the world, 1,000 perspectives would be a great accomplishment.
+For example, if you’re marketing in the BtoB space to a specialized product or service through your YouTube video with a possible universe of 5,000 engineers throughout the world, 1,000 views would be a great accomplishment.

 - Strange or peculiar